rlautan/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 2.3.5 =
+* Fix online booking/voucher sales when using them from Advanced Custom Fields or similar solutions
+* Update online booking library version:
+  - Add message when entering an quantity more than the maximum of a line
+  - If there is only one available timeslot for the selected date, select it automatically

 = 2.3.4 =
 * Fix default contact form setting for Gutenberg contact form block